portableant/personal-blog/_drafts/digidoc2018394-autosave-v1-digidoc2018.md

 ### The Lyn and Al show

-To close the day down, we then had Lyn Wilson and Al Rawlinson gave an overview of what the fantastic team are doing, will be doing and a summation of the day.&nbsp;<figure class="wp-block-embed-twitter wp-block-embed is-type-rich is-provider-twitter">
+To close the day down, we then had Lyn Wilson and Al Rawlinson gave an overview of what the fantastic team are doing, will be doing and a summation of the day.<figure class="wp-block-embed-twitter wp-block-embed is-type-rich is-provider-twitter">

 <div class="wp-block-embed__wrapper">
   <blockquote class="twitter-tweet" data-width="500" data-dnt="true">